Fire Chief Timothy Grams

 Training Captain Parker Johnson

-The heart of our whole operation.
-This position is responsible for making the fire apparatus are staffed at all times.
-This division works hard to ensure the community is served to the best of the department’s ability in all areas of the fire service.
-In addition to running calls, all firefighters are required to obtain 240 hours of continuing education each year.
+The heart of our whole operation, the Operations and Training Division works hard to ensure fire apparatus are staffed at all times and that the community is served to the best of the department’s ability in all areas of the fire service.
+In addition to responding to calls for service, all firefighters are required to obtain 240 hours of continuing education each year.
 Timely and accurate scheduling is required to ensure that all mission objectives are completed and that the citizens of Statesboro receive the best service possible.

 Captain Johnson started with SFD in 2012.
 He served in operations as an FAO before promoting to training captain.
 Air drummer and lead singer of this dynamic duo.

-A large part of this Division’s responsibility is performing inspections for existing businesses and approving plans for new buildings.
-In 2021, over 2,600 inspections were completed.
-Personnel in this Divison are responsible for determining the fire origin and cause of each fire incident.
+A large part of this division’s responsibility is performing inspections for existing businesses and approving plans for new buildings.
+In 2022, over 1,000 inspections were completed.
+Personnel in this division are responsible for determining the fire origin and cause of each fire incident.
 Fire investigations help to ensure that fire and building codes are written to adequately protect citizens across the country.
 You can Request an Inspection here on the website or call (912)-764-3473 if you have any questions on the process.